hugo7gpad/farsr/README.md

 devtools::install_github("hugo7gpad/farsr")
 ```

-You can also download the example data included using:
+You can also prepare the example CSV data included using:

 ``` r
 library(farsr)